IU School of Social Work is headquartered on the IUPUI campus with locations on 8 IU Campuses. The school also has the Department of Labor Studies

 Office: (317) 274-6737

 Samantha is the Associate Director of the Office of e-Social Work Education and Practice for the Indiana University School of Social Work.
 She currently holds a Master of Social Work from Indiana University, and is clinically licensed to practice in Indiana.
-Samantha manages the e-Social Work Practice Graduate Certificate program, and is the developer and coordinator of the e-simulations for IUSSW.
+Samantha manages the e-Social Work Practice Graduate Certificate program, and is a developer and coordinator of the e-simulations (online Objective Structured Clinical Examinations [e-OSCEs], online behavioral branching exercises, virtual reality, etc.) for IUSSW.
 She works in collaboration with the Director of the Office of e-Social Work Education and Practice on online course development and design, e-social work practice initiatives, online continuing education opportunities, and by assisting in the offering of the Distance Education Community of Practice for IUSSW.
-She works in collaboration with the course designers, the IUSSW web developer, eLearning and Design Services, and the Center for Teaching and Learning, and IUSSW faculty on online course design and faculty training in online courses for IUSSW.
+She works in collaboration with the course designers, the IUSSW web developer, eLearning and Design Services, and the Center for Teaching and Learning, and IUSSW faculty on online course design and faculty training in online courses and e-simulations for IUSSW.
 She teaches the e-social work and telebehavioral health practice courses, mental health and addictions, generalist theory and practice, and leadership courses.
-Samantha is a Ph.D. candidate with the Indiana University School of Social Work, is minoring in adult education with an emphasis on technology in higher education, and is anticipated to complete her studies in 2020.
+Samantha is a Ph.D. candidate with the Indiana University School of Social Work, is minoring in adult education with an emphasis on technology in higher education, and is anticipated to complete her studies in 2021.

 Area of Interest:

 Samantha enjoys researching in areas of e-Social Work practice and education innovations.
-This includes the development and implementation of distance education technology innovations in online programs and courses; designing, implementing, and evaluating Objective Structured Clinical Examinations (OSCEs) in online social work practice courses; asynchronous and synchronous interactivity standards in distance education; effective practice skills development in online higher education courses; faculty engagement and training in distance education; and social work distance education program development.
+This includes the development and implementation of distance education technology innovations in online programs and courses; designing, implementing, and evaluating e-simulations in online social work practice courses; asynchronous and synchronous interactivity standards in distance education; effective practice skills development in online higher education courses; faculty engagement and training in distance education; and social work distance education program development.

 Due to Samantha's background in the healthcare field, she also pursues research opportunities that focus on women's health disparities, systemic barriers in healthcare prevention programs, and using technology innovations to improve health outcomes of socioeconomically disadvantaged and vulnerable populations.